If you have additional questions on FLSA that are not answered below, contact the HR Service Center at 315.443.4042.

 Employees who were impacted by these changes have already been notified.
 Those who have questions about these changes are encouraged to contact the Office of Human Resources at 315.443.4042 or via email at firstname.lastname@example.org.
 To learn more about the FLSA, please visit the Office of Human Resources website.

 The United States Department of Labor released new federal rules on overtime salary exemptions that take effect December 1, 2016.
 The new rule increases the minimum salary requirements for those employees who are exempt from receiving overtime pay to at least $913 per workweek, which is $47,476 for a full year.

 Did the changes in the Fair Labor Standards Act announced in May 2016 apply to all faculty and staff?

 The changes did not apply to teaching faculty or adjunct faculty.

 While different types of positions will have different possible job classification solutions, the University applied consistent strategies and philosophies in identifying reclassification options.
 This philosophy for decision making included: compliance, fairness, consistency of approach, and affordability.

 My job is only half-time.
-Do I still need to make at least $913 per workweek in order to be exempt, or may I be paid half that amount?
+Do I still need to make the specified salary per week in order to be exempt, or may I be paid half that amount?